 The tropical spathiphyllum wallisii also known as the peace lily is a herbaceous perennial, with light green pointed leaves and creamy white spadix.
 The leaves are glossy, veined and basal; wide enough to effectively absorb sound waves.
 The peace lily thrives in indoor spaces, away from the cold, and prefers to be placed in a position which doesn't receive direct sunlight.

 Also known as the ficus elastica, rubber plants that can grow up to 50 metres tall.
 Their leaves are shiny, wide-spacing and dark emerald green.
-Best surrounded by bright light (yet, similarly to the peace lily, not direct sunlight), rubber plants thrive when placed within well-draining and well-aerated potting soil.
+Best surrounded by bright light, rubber plants thrive when placed within well-draining and well-aerated potting soil.

 A popular indoor plant also known as ficus benjamina, the weeping fig derives from the Amazonian rainforest.
 A plant which grows relatively slowly, the weeping fig has large pointed leaves (often patterned) and arching branches which effectively reduce sound.
 In addition to its large, thick leaves, the weeping fig is especially good at filtering the atmosphere of pollutants, specifically xylene, toluene, and formaldehyde.
 Preferring a partially shaded, sunny spot, weeping figs prefer not to be moved around, as if moved, this can cause their glossy leaves to fall.